What is a Buffered ETF?

 Buffer ETFs should not be used by folks who will never sell low.
 If you don’t have a problem with panic selling, don’t bother with these products!

-But if you have sold low in the past, or are looking to de-risk your portfolio or invest cash that you otherwise would leave sitting in the mattress, a buffered ETF is worth consideration.
+But if you have sold low in the past, are looking to de-risk your portfolio, or are investing cash that you otherwise would leave sitting in the mattress, a buffered ETF is worth considering.

-The risk to buffered ETFs is not the product, it is you!
+The risk to buffered ETFs is not the product—it is you!
 Behavior is everything in investing.
-Buffered ETFs are subject to losses with a massive downturn.
-More importantly, however, they should not be used as equity alternatives because the largest loss is the loss of participation in the years where there are large positive gains.
+Buffered ETFs are subject to losses during a massive downturn.
+More importantly, however, they should not be used as equity alternatives because the largest loss is the loss of participation in years with large positive gains.